Upstream / Downstream

 Oligonucleotide synthesis is monitored base by base through trityl analysis to ensure appropriate coupling efficiency.
 The oligo is subsequently purified by affinity-solid phase extraction.
 The annealed RNA duplex is further analyzed by mass spectrometry to verify the exact composition of the duplex.
 Each lot is compared to the previous lot by mass spectrometry to ensure maximum lot-to-lot consistency.

 Cell proliferation in all eukaryotic cells depends strictly upon the ubiquitin ligase (E3) activity of the anaphase promoting complex/cyclosome (APC/C), whose main function is to trigger the transition of the cell cycle from metaphase to anaphase.
-APC/C is a 1.5 MDa protein complex found in the nucleus of interphase cells.
-This complex diffuses throughout the cytoplasm and associates with parts of the spindle apparatus during mitosis.
 APC/C performs its various functions by promoting the assembly of polyubiquitin chains on substrate proteins, which targets these proteins for degradation by the 26S proteasome (1,2).
 In humans, twelve different APC/C subunits have been identified.
-Like all E3 enzymes, APC/C utilizes ubiquitin that has been activated by E1 enzymes and then transferred to E2 enzymes.
-Indeed APC/C has been shown to transiently interact with UBCH5 and UBCH10 E2 enzymes, in part, via the RING-finger domain-containing subunit, APC11 (3-5).
-In addition to E2 enzymes, APC/C activity is also strictly dependent upon one of several cofactors that associate with APC/C during specific phases of the cell cycle.
-The best studied of these are Cdc20 and Cdh1/FZR1, which contain a C-terminal WD40 domain and participate in the recognition of APC/C substrates by interacting with specific recognition elements in these substrates (6), called D-boxes (7) and KEN-boxes (8).
+Like all E3 enzymes, APC/C utilizes ubiquitin residues that have been activated by E1 enzymes and then transferred to E2 enzymes.
+Indeed, APC/C has been shown to interact with UBE2S and UBE2C E2 enzymes, in part, via the RING-finger domain-containing subunit, APC11 (3-5).
+APC/C activity is also strictly dependent upon its association with multiple cofactors.
+For example, the related proteins, Cdc20 and Cdh1/FZR1, participate in the recognition of APC/C substrates by interacting with specific recognition elements in these substrates (6), called D-boxes (7) and KEN-boxes (8).

 Anaphase-promoting complex subunit 2 (APC2) is a distant member of the cullin family (9,10) that interacts with a RING-H2 finger protein related to Rbx1/Hrt1/Roc1, called APC11, to form the catalytic subcomplex of the APC/C. The APC2/11 subcomplex recruits E2 enzymes such as UBE2C/UBCH10 and is required for the APC/C to catalyze substrate ubiquitination (11).
 Therefore, APC is a member of the expanding family of cullin-RING finger-based ubiquitin ligases.
 The physiologic importance of APC2 was underscored by the finding that disruption of murine Apc2 causes embryonic lethality (12).